idris-Ak/soil-fullstack-webapp/README.md

 - Images and icons are stored in the public folder.
 - More product information and the reviews can be displayed by clicking on the product image or name.
 - The relationships between the tables are in the `index.js` file
 - The reviews have a maximum character limit of 100 characters as per the specifications and the ranking of each star can be seen by hovering over each star.
-The reviews unit test specifically tests the backend.
+The reviews unit test specifically tests the backend of the SOIL website.

 ## ER Diagram
 - 'NN' stands for 'Not Null'